 Multi-platform web server support

-Resilio Connect works across all major web servers like Apache, Nginx, and Node.js, while MS Web Deploy is designed to only work with Microsoft IIS servers.
+Resilio Platform works across all major web servers like Apache, Nginx, and Node.js, while MS Web Deploy is designed to only work with Microsoft IIS servers.
 Connect agents support prevalent operating systems such as Windows, Mac, Linux, FreeBSD, Android, and various NAS platforms.
 Connect also supports popular virtualization platforms (Citrix, Microsoft, VMware), servers, storage, networks, and cloud providers.

 Real-time file synchronization